Universal Design Performance

 How to improve UD performance

-While the UDi helps everyone understand building inclusivity, industry professionals play a crucial role in shaping these environments.
+While the UDi helps everyone understand the level of inclusivity in building design, industry professionals play a crucial role in shaping these environments.
 Here are how they can enhance UD performance in their projects:

 Consult with accessibility experts in the design process to ensure your project meets the needs of all users.